 Despite any financial recession and economic stress, online purchasing continues to grow.
 Expansion of the market and evolving technology that simplifies our daily lives help to set the pace of e-commerce design.
 Customers want the shopping process to be quick and easy, and merchants want to increase sales by making their stores attractive and popular.
-Thus, e-commerce design tends to combine a look and usability that is at once unique and eye-catching.
-In this post, we showcase 35 attractive online store designs.

 One of the trends we observed from this collection is a minimalist design style.
 Small details and accents (e.g. unobtrusive background patterns, icons, pictograms and typography) reflect a brand’s spirit and match the character of its products.
 Some websites, though, are unconventional, rich in visual effects.
 Please note that the selection of stores featured in this showcase was based more on design aesthetics than usability.
 But we made sure that the websites included here provide at least an easy shopping experience, even for foreign visitors.

 Showcase of Beautiful Online Store Designs

 Blik manufactures whimsical removable graphics to spice up the walls of your home.
 Even though the “About” info gets a bit lost in the large product preview in the center, getting an idea of what Blik is all about doesn’t take longer than a couple of seconds.
 Aside from the stylish look, the easy shopping experience is what makes this design exquisite: all products are categorized by tags, the thumbnails are big, product descriptions are detailed and supported by decal outlines, and quick tips are placed here and there for maximum assurance.
 Vintage-looking faded colors and rotating logo add considerably to the elegance.

-The website for clothing and accessories boutique Nectar was designed by Sunrise Design studio6.
+The website for clothing and accessories boutique Nectar was designed by Sunrise Design studio.
 The website’s structure allows you to browse goods and make purchases with ease.
 A muted palette and slipshod watercolor strokes in the background give the layout a positive feel.
 By the way, if you visit the designers’ portfolio page, you’ll see that painted styles must be their passion.

 Now, that’s a design you will not forget!
 The site has a very simple, even minimal navigation combined with a striking “cartoonish” design.
 Product pages are clean and straightforward.
 Nice and unique design solution.